shaziagul-rgb/DataProcessingServer/README.md

 ## Research Context

-ARProcessingServer was developed as part of research into large-scale outdoor augmented reality and camera pose estimation.
+DataProcessingServer was developed as part of research into large-scale outdoor augmented reality and camera pose estimation.

 The server provides the infrastructure required to connect a mobile AR application with server-side deep-learning pose estimation methods.